Na2CuCl4/NextChatReadFile/README_en.md

 Unfortunately, the [ChatPDF](https://github.com/ChatGPTNextWeb/NextChat-Awesome-Plugins/tree/main/plugins/chatpdf) plugin that NextChat originally used for reading PDFs has stopped working—apparently the provider, [AI Document Maker](https://gpt.chatpdf.aidocmaker.com/), ended support.
 However, this plugin is popular and useful, so I implemented a replacement myself, which led to this project.

 This plugin supports reading files in DOCX, PPTX, XLS, XLSX, and PDF formats from links.
 The `readfile.json` file is the plugin’s OpenAPI template.
 You can paste it into the [Swagger Editor](https://editor.swagger.io/) to understand its details.
-When the LLM detects that a request involves reading a file and contains a file URL, it sends a POST request to `http://nextchat-readfile:8000/read_file`, with the file URL set as the value of `http_url` in the request body.
+When the LLM detects that a request involves reading a file and contains a file URL, it sends a POST request to `http://nextchat-readfile:8000/read_url`, with the file URL set as the value of `url` in the request body.
 Once the server returns the file contents, the LLM includes them in its context, enabling access to and processing of the file content.

 The request address here is a Docker container name, which is equivalent to an internal network address; we’ll explain this in detail later.